gitlabhq/gitlabhq/doc/development/architecture.md

 ### GitLab Web HTTP Request Cycle

-When making a request to an HTTP Endpoint (Think `/users/sign_in`) the request will take the following path through the GitLab Service:
+When making a request to an HTTP Endpoint (think `/users/sign_in`) the request will take the following path through the GitLab Service:

-- nginx - Acts as our first line reverse proxy
+- nginx - Acts as our first line reverse proxy.
-- gitlab-workhorse - This determines if it needs to go to the Rails application or somewhere else to reduce load on unicorn.
+- gitlab-workhorse - This determines if it needs to go to the Rails application or somewhere else to reduce load on Unicorn.
 - unicorn - Since this is a web request, and it needs to access the application it will go to Unicorn.
 - Postgres/Gitaly/Redis - Depending on the type of request, it may hit these services to store or retrieve data.